Mayank-Prakash-Sharma18/math-english/content/english-beginner/structure-of-sentence/transitive-intransitive-verbs.md

 Intransitive verbs do not require an object to act upon (i.e. sentence will make sense even without an object).

 All of them can end a sentence.
-Some imperative forms of verbs can even make comprehensible one-word sentences. <br>
+Some intransitive verbs can even make comprehensible one-word sentences. <br>
 Run! <br>
 Sing! <br>